Business Management -

 These writings contain a lot of criticism in order to make business management easier to teach and implement.
 Using the same terms in analysis and planning removes any barriers.

 The time available for business management is limited.
 Entrepreneurs must focus on effective production methods, leadership of employees, environmental respect, pest and infection control, assurances, taxes, and their sector's public image.
 Additionally, entrepreneurs are facing increasing bureaucracy.
 In the future, there will probably be even less time available for business management.
-This is why entrepreneurs and supervisory boards are calling for meaningful business management terms.
+This is why entrepreneurs and supervisory boards are calling for few but meaningful business management terms.

-Advantages of clear paths
+Results from clear paths

-For more details, see the file 'Business Management - Basics, Indicators, Examples.pdf.
-Please note that this file with about 80 pages is not a complete textbook.
-For example, it omits financial mathematics, machinery and building cost calculations, knowledge of market speculation and price cycle information.
-You can download this file here.
+For more details, see the 'i Business Management - Basics, Indicators, Examples.PDF'.
+Please note that this 80-page file is not a complete textbook.
+For example, it omits financial mathematics and machinery and building cost calculations.
+But it offers new approaches beyond business administration.